futurewei-cloud/unno/README.md

 # Unno
 Unno is an AI-enabled, extensible and scalable video annotation platform.

-# Introduction
+## Introduction
+Unno is an open-source project conducted by the Futurewei Cloud Enterprise Intelligence (Cloud-EI) team.
+The goal of Cloud-EI team is to provide inclusive AI: afordable, effective, and reliable for companies, research groups and communities.

 Nowadays, the massive adoption of AI technologies relies on the availability of big data, computing power, and deep learning algorithms.
 It has become a routine to pipeline a project by collecting a large amount of high quality labeled data, and build a deep learning model with GPU computing.
 However, it is very time-consuming and costly